 !!Tropes used by the band include:

 * AlbumTitleDrop: Most albums are titled for a song on the album or a lyric from it.

-* AwardBaitSong: ''Looking Through Your Eyes'' from ''QuestForCamelot'' has all the characteristics, altough another song from the movie, ''The Prayer'', was the one that got a Golden Globe.
+* AwardBaitSong: "Looking Through Your Eyes" from ''QuestForCamelot'' has all the characteristics, although another song from the movie, "The Prayer", was the one that got a Golden Globe.

 * BoxedSet: The Original Album Series, released in 2011.
-Contains the 5 studio albums.
+Contains the five studio albums.

 * BreakupBreakout: Averted.
 During their hiatus Andrea Corr released an album titled ''Ten Feet High'' but it failed to achieve much success, charting at it's peak at 38 in the UK and 24 in Ireland, with very little success elsewhere.
 A second album ''Lifelines'', which was a CoverVersion album was less successful than the first (and if it was released overseas it failed to chart anywhere).
 Sharon released her own album ''Dream Of You'' which was about as successful as ''Lifelines''.